codewars/docs/content/recipes/authoring/kata-snippets/description.md

 - Describe all requirements and edge cases, leave no surprises
 - Provide examples, use images when helpful.
 Avoid "see sample tests for more examples".
 - Describe or hint the difficulty: input ranges, volume of tests, minimum expected complexity, etc.
+- If some questions repeat often, redact description

 ## Structure

 - split the description into meaningfull sections.
 Example:
   - overwiew/context (if needed)
   - task
   - input/output
   - rules/details
   - notes / technical details
 - try to regroup informations of the same kind: explaining inputs specificities at 3-4 different places isn't a good idea
 - the task section must stay _**short**_.
 Its goal is only to give an idea about what's going on.
 Going right there into details will just lose the user.
 So stay consise but precise.
 - it's generally better to explain going from general things to details/exceptions/edge cases.
 Not the opposite.